-Ongoing research into how concussions affect the brain and motor, primarily balance and oculomotor functions in athletes.
-Research has also been done on the use of virtual reality in assessing concussions and when the athlete will safely be able to get back in the game.
-See the publications page for details.
+Ongoing research into how concussions affect the brain and motor functions, specifically vestibular and oculomotor functions in athletes.
+Research has also been done on the use of virtual reality in assessing concussions and when the athlete will safely be able to return to the game.
+Please see the publications page for details on our various projects.

 The center provides testing services to the Penn State athletic community for sports which have a high probability of their athletes having a concussion.
-The center also provides those services to local high schools as well.
+The center also provides those services to local schools and teams as well.

-The Center has graduated several undergraduate and graduate students who have successfully acquired various research and educational positions.
+The center has graduated several undergraduate and graduate students who have successfully acquired various research and educational positions.
 We currently have one graduate student and 17 undergraduate students participating in research on concussion.
-Expanding the knowledge for students to go out into the world and help society is an integral part of what our Center does.
+Expanding the knowledge base of our students, for them to go out into the world and help society is an integral part of what our center does.